p4rkerw/SALSA/Tutorial/Tutorial.md

 WASP 0.3.4
 ```

-**STEP 0: Download cellranger references** If you don't already have a GRCh38 cellranger reference download one from the 10X Genomics website.
+**Step 0: Download cellranger references** If you don't already have a GRCh38 cellranger reference download one from the 10X Genomics website.
 10X Genomics routinely updates their references with each new cellranger build, but new references are often backwards-compatible.
 The refdata-gex-GRCh38-2020-A cellranger reference in this tutorial is compatible with the tutorial dataset on the 10X Genomics website.
 Feel free to use a different reference and/or dataset from their [collection](https://support.10xgenomics.com/single-cell-gene-expression/datasets), but make sure that it's aligned to GRCh38 so it matches the GATK bundle resources.
 ```
 # cellranger reference for scRNA analysis GRCh38 / hg38
 reference=/g/reference